Transforming the learning of each student every day.

 St Bernadette's is proud to be part of Catholic Schools Parramatta Diocese’s system of 80 Catholic primary and secondary schools operating across Western Sydney and the Blue Mountains providing more than 43,500 students with a high-quality, low fee Catholic education.

-At St Bernadette's Primary School we a strong foundation for educational success for students K-6 in a nurturing, modern and faith-filled environment.
+At St Bernadette's Primary School we provide a strong foundation for educational success for students K-6 in a nurturing, modern and faith-filled environment.

 Our Mission and Vision